-Once the Unix startup is concluded, it will display a login window for the user to insert username and password.
+Once the Unix startup is concluded, it will display a login window for the user to insert a username and password.
 If the username and password are valid, then the Unix system will begin a login session.
 After this, the user can initiate a screen that operates a shell application.

 Here’s an extensive Unix commands list you should know: